 A native New Englander and founding member of the firm, Jim settled in Vermont after law school.
-He has been practicing since 1968, concentrating in areas of divorce and family law, federal and state criminal defense, and plaintiff’s personal injury.
+He has been practicing since 1968, concentrating in areas of divorce and family law, and federal and state criminal defense.
 Today, Jim primarily focuses on divorce and family law, and state criminal defense.

 Jim is a Fellow of the prestigious American College of Trial Lawyers, an invitation-only fellowship of experienced trial lawyers recognized for their mastered art of advocacy and exceptional professionalism.
 For more than 20 years, Jim’s peers have selected him for inclusion in The Best Lawyers in America and in New England Super Lawyers in the areas of family law and criminal law.
 His peers have recognized Jim as Vermont’s Family Law Attorney of the Year and Criminal Defense (white collar) Attorney of the Year.

 He has numerous reported criminal cases involving the constitutionality of Vermont’s rape shield law, possession of ecstasy, prosecutorial misconduct in a child sex abuse case.
 He also has numerous reported family cases involving pension division, alimony, and child relocation issues.